mwalmsley/gatsby-starter-lumen/content/pages/research.md

 You can see my published research on [ORCID](https://orcid.org/0000-0002-6408-4181) and [Google Scholar](https://scholar.google.co.uk/citations?user=mfQ57x8AAAAJ&hl=en).
 I also have three accepted ICML'22 workshop papers to be presented shortly.

+I am grateful to have been awarded funding by Meta (co-lead, "AI-assisted Soft Segmentation of Distant Galaxies by Citizen Scientists"), the Software Sustainability Institute ([Fellow](https://www.software.ac.uk/about/fellows/mike-walmsley) '22), and the Alan Turing Institute (Postdoctoral Enrichment Scheme '22).

 ## Principles

 Whatever I work on, I find these principles helpful.